SwiftUI Architecture

-A completed SwiftUI app is constructed from multiple components which are assembled in a hierarchical manner.
-Before embarking on the creation of even the most basic of SwiftUI projects, it is useful to first gain an understanding of how SwiftUI apps are structured.
-With this goal in mind, this chapter will introduce the key elements of SwiftUI app architecture, with an emphasis on App, Scene and View elements.
+A completed SwiftUI app is constructed from multiple components that are assembled hierarchically.
+Before embarking on creating even the most basic SwiftUI projects, it is helpful to understand how SwiftUI apps are structured.
+With this goal in mind, this chapter will introduce the key elements of SwiftUI app architecture, emphasizing App, Scene, and View elements.

 SwiftUI App Hierarchy